drug-design/course/docs/chapters/3d-qsar.md

 ### Integration of GRID with Other Programs

-Initially the GRID program generated hundred of pages for each probe, with many tables listing the numerical values of interaction energies at each grid point, and the GRID MIFs proved to be of good quality.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/integration-grid-other-programs-58355c48'><i class='fa fa-play' aria-hidden='true'></i></button>Initially the GRID program generated hundred of pages for each probe, with many tables listing the numerical values of interaction energies at each grid point, and the GRID MIFs proved to be of good quality.
 The advent of novel numerical statistical methods and progress in computer graphics have enabled the GRID output to be better analyzed.

 ![](https://media.drugdesign.org/course/3d-qsar/output.png){: loading=lazy }
 ### Typical Use of GRID

-GRID predicts favorable interaction positions ("hot spots") with the probes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/typical-use-grid-86deca71'><i class='fa fa-play' aria-hidden='true'></i></button>GRID predicts favorable interaction positions ("hot spots") with the probes.
 When fragments are used as probes, the calculations reveal regions in the binding site where this fragment is likely to bind (see pyridine fragment illustrated in the view).
 This information can be exploited for the de novo design of new molecules.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer